-Make sure vents in the house are not obstructed.
-The air in your home needs to circulate easily through the vents and your furnace works less when heated air is not blocked and cooler air can circulate back freely.
+- Change the furnace filter monthly.
+A dirty filter restricts the flow of heated air from the furnace, causing it to work harder and deliver less heat. - Make sure vents in the house are not obstructed.
+The air in your home needs to circulate easily through the vents and the furnace works less when heated air is not blocked and cooler air can circulate back freely.

-Keeping your furnace running efficiently will keep vou warm all winter long.
+Keeping the furnace running efficiently will keep you warm all winter long.

-WINTER ENERGY-SAVING TIPS
+ENERGY-SAVING TIPS FOR WINTER

 - Install a programmable setback thermostat.
-This can be an effective way to control heating costs, allowing the thermostat to be set for a cooler temperature while you are away from home and at night while you are sleeping. - Check the furnace filter frequently and replace or clean it as needed - A humidifier can help control heating costs because the moist air will feel warmer, allowing the thermostat to be set at a lower temperature. - Adjust register openings in the home.
-Remember that heat rises, so registers should be partially closed upstairs. - Use draperies, blinds, curtains or shutters on all windows to slow the loss of heat through the glass.
+This can be an effective way to control heating costs, allowing the thermostat to be set for a cooler temperature while you are away from home and at night while you are sleeping. - Check the furnace filter frequently and replace or clean it as needed. - A humidifier can help control heating costs because the moist air will feel warmer, allowing the thermostat to be set at a lower temperature. - Adjust register openings in the home.
+Heat rises, so registers should be partially closed upstairs. - Use draperies, blinds, curtains or shutters on all windows to slow the loss of heat through the glass.
 Keep window coverings open on sunny days to let in the sun's warmth.